Summer 2019 Education Program

 Join Catherine Anley, Senior Consultant EDI in Human Resource Services and Wade King, Director, Office of Safe Disclosure & Human Rights to develop awareness and skill in identifying and eliminating bullying behaviours to create more respectful and psychologically safe working environments.
 The facilitators will lead an engaging and interactive introduction to key concepts; the conditions in which bullying behaviours may flourish; recognizing potential indicators; understanding the roles and responsibilities of managers/supervisors and other team members; and, introduce methods to address bullying behaviours in the workplace including those available at the University of Alberta.

-Description: The University of Alberta Institutional Strategic Plan, identifies “Build a diverse, inclusive community of exceptional students, faculty, and staff from Alberta, Canada, and the world” as a strategic goal (For the Public Good).
-To assist with the pursuit of this goal, our workshop will engage participants in a conversation to explore what it means to be inclusive and to have inclusive practices.
-Through interactive activities and thoughtful discussion, we will unpack what inclusion means.
-Together, we will answer the question: How do we engage with difference to create inclusive, innovative, and dynamic team environments?
-This session will offer practical tools and ideas to be more inclusive in thought and action.
+The University of Alberta Institutional Strategic Plan identifies “Build a diverse, inclusive community of exceptional students, faculty, and staff from Alberta, Canada, and the world” as a strategic goal (For the Public Good).
+Inclusive work environments contribute to psychologically safe work environments and align with the new Occupational Health & Safety Act.
+This introductory workshop will engage participants in conversations exploring what it means to be inclusive.
+Through interactive activities, self-reflection, and thoughtful discussion, we will consider our roles in creating an inclusive team environment.
+Together, we will answer the question: How do we continuously work towards creating inclusive workplaces?

 Canadian Centre for Diversity and Inclusion